Classes offered on Hybrid-Homeschool Wednesdays:

 Bible This class is taught topically, with a scripture lesson and application included.
 We strive to make our Bible times relevant and engaging for the students.
 Our school uses the English Standard Version (ESV) Bible.

-Music Melody Zimmerman teaches music to grades 3-8.
-Students learn basic vocal and instrumentals skills, as well as beginning music theory.
+Music During Music class for grades 3-8, students learn basic vocal and instrumentals skills, as well as beginning music theory.
 This teaches them confidence as they learn to work corporately to, “worship the Lord with gladness; come before him with joyful songs.”
 (Psalm 100:2 NIV) For the younger children (grades PreK -2), music class is taught by Gail Felker.
 Class is age-appropriate and less structured, and introduces early music concepts through rhythm, vocal and movement techniques.

 Library Students may check out books from our school library.
 We have a large, carefully chosen and curated selection of books and other media.
 If the schedule permits, students also enjoy a read-aloud selection and learn library skills.